Miruna-Chi/Linux-ELF-Loader/skel-lin/README.md

-# Skeleton for building a ELF loader
+# Skeleton for building an ELF loader

 ## Introduction
 This project contains a skeleton for building an